Corporate Social Responsibility

 When you consider how much you and your workforce give to your company's fortune, you'd be tempted to wonder if work/life balance is as healthy as it should be.

-given the demanding expectation of your client base and the pressures already on you?
+Given the demanding expectation of your client base and the pressures already on you,

-Customers expect more from providers than ever before, with choice at their fingertips and trends towards flexible supply.
+Customers expect more from providers than ever before, with wider choice and trends towards flexible supply.
 Some even specify a CSR policy being in place before they'll consider offering a contract.
 The Civil Aviation Authority prioritised Human Factors in their 2021 policy document, so demonstrably caring about employees, the environment, and the local community definitely stands a company in good stead when it comes to reputation, security and trust.

 Social and community benefits